zacktually/oxide/README.md

 ^     - Exponentiation
 %     - Modulo
 ```
-Evaluating expressions: Oxide uses a unique form of prefix notation when calling functions.
+*Evaluating expressions*: Oxide uses a unique form of prefix notation when calling functions.
-This allows us to simplify this:
+This allows us to simplify this...
 ```
 1 + 2 + 3 + 4
 ```
-into this:
+...into this.
 ```
 +(1 2 3 4)                   # 10
 ```